Falling in Love with Verona

 Piazza delle Erbe

-Piazze delle Erbe is much smaller than Piazza Bra but is just as lovely and maybe lovelier too.
-It is home to the open-air market and the buildings lining the piazza are some of the city's most beautiful.
-For more on this and other highlights in Verona click here.
+Piazza delle Erbe is much smaller than Piazza Bra but is just as lovely—maybe even lovelier.
+It is home to the open-air market, and the buildings lining the piazza are some of the city's most beautiful.
+For more on this and other highlights in Verona, click here.

 Hills, Rivers and Rooftops

-The bridge that the often evil Scaligers used as an escape route.
-For more on the Scaligers, their castles, their nasty way and the major influence they had on the Veneto click here.
+The bridge that the often evil Scaligers, the medieval rulers of Verona, used as an escape route from the city when they finally received payback for all their nasty behavior.
+For more on the Scaligers, their castles, their violent ways, and the major influence they had on the Veneto, click here.

 The Roman Theater, where summer evenings of Shakespeare can be enjoyed in an unbeatable setting.